Key Takeaways:

 Wavelength Range

-The wavelength range covered by reflective objectives spans from deep-ultraviolet to far-infrared, showcasing their versatility in capturing images across different spectral regions.
+The wavelength range covered by reflective objectives spans from deep-ultraviolet to far-infrared.
+It showcases their versatility in capturing images across different spectral regions.
 This broad range is especially valuable in scientific and industrial applications where precise imaging is crucial.

 Design Principle